-Do you want to grow your blog to the next level, but you don’t have a plan and don’t know where to start?
-Starting and growing a successful blog is hard work, much harder than people think.
+Do you want to take your blog to the next level but lack a plan and don’t know where to begin?

-If you’re not sure how to do this, don’t worry, this article includes some blogging goals every blogger should have and how to set them.
+If you’re not sure how to do this, don’t worry, this article includes 7 blogging goals every blogger should have and how to set them.

 That’s one thing about blogging that never changes, you need a strategy to be a successful blogger such as here.